BramVerkuijlen/Portfolio-S3/Research/ResearchMicroserviceTesting.md

 ## Introduction
 ***

-As the demand for efficient and reliable microservices grows in the software development landscape, thorough testing becomes essential.
+As the demand for efficient and reliable APIs grows in the software development landscape, thorough testing becomes essential.
 But how can we effectively test a microservice and select the right tools?
 This research aims to explore the most effective strategies and tools for testing my microservice.

-## What does my microservice do?
+## What does my API do?

-My microservice is designed to provide a convenient and user-friendly way to search for games based on specific categories.
+My API is designed to provide a convenient and user-friendly way to search for games based on specific categories.
 By using the IGDB (Internet Game Database) API, you can request games belonging to various genres, platforms, or themes.
-The microservice acts as an intermediary, interacting with the IGDB API to retrieve relevant game data.
+The API acts as an intermediary, interacting with the IGDB API to retrieve relevant game data.
 Additionally the microservice retrieves the necessary access key and stores it in a JSON format.
 This allows for seamless and efficient communication between the microservice and the IGDB API.

-## What are the different ways to test a microservice?
+## Different ways to test an API

+When it comes to testing an API, there are several approaches available, but not all of them may be applicable or necessary for every project.
+For my API I will explore three commen testing methodologies: unit testing, integration testing, and end-to-end testing.

+### Unit testing

+### Intergration testing

+### End to end testing